 Would you like to visit a historical place this vacations or will respond to the call of lush green nature?
 Well, we suggest both, especially when A Famosa Fort Melaka offers you a rich travel experience to a fort in the backdrop of green color.
-Visit to A Famosa Fort is also one of the recommended things to do in Melaka.

 A Famosa Fort Highlights

 A Fomosa Fort was built by Portuguese.
 The remains of the fortress are reconstructed and you can observe the gate and the watch tower.
-Today’s A Famosa Fort consider as one of the main tourist attraction in Melaka.
+Today’s A Famosa Fort consider as one of the main tourist attractions in Melaka.
 It is a main heritage site well preserved by local authorities.